John A. Manke

 He also served concurrently as Dryden's facility manager from the time of its merger with Ames until his retirement from NASA in April 1984.

-Born in Selby, South Dakota on Nov.
-13, 1931, Manke attended the University of South Dakota before joining the U.S. Navy in 1951.
-He earned a bachelor's degree in electrical engineering from Marquette University, Milwaukee, Wis., in 1956.
+Manke attended the University of South Dakota before joining the U.S. Navy in 1951.
+He earned a bachelor's degree in electrical engineering from Marquette University, Milwaukee, WI, in 1956.
 Following graduation, Manke served as a fighter pilot in the U.S. Marine Corps.
 After leaving the service in 1960, he worked for Honeywell Corp. as a test engineer for two years before joining NASA.

-A member of the Society of Experimental Test Pilots, Manke is married to the former Marilyn Sherman.
-The couple and their five children reside in Lancaster, California.
+Manke is a member of the Society of Experimental Test Pilots.
 In his spare time, he has built and flown his own light airplanes.